I’ve pondered this question for a while…

 There are different stresses and strains to being a stay at home dad compared to being in paid employment but the rewards outweigh any of these.
 There are still certain aspects of working in an office job which I miss but they can’t compare to the added value I am giving to my kids by staying at home whilst they grow up.

-By being successful and happy at home with the family, I think I have a greater chance of making things happen with my blog and internet marketing.
+By being happy at home with the family, I think I have a greater chance of making things happen with my blog and internet marketing.
 Maybe even one day I will become rich and happy!

 What Makes You A Success?